bltlab/seqscore/README.md

 # Contributors

-SeqScore was developed by the BLT Lab at Brandeis University under the direction of PI and and lead developer Constantine Lignos.
+SeqScore was developed by the BLT Lab at Brandeis University under the direction of PI and lead developer Constantine Lignos.
 Chester Palen-Michel and Nolan Holley contributed to its development.
 Gordon Dou, Maya Kruse, and Andrew Rueda gave feedback on its features and assisted in README writing.